linnykoleh/Spring/Notes.md

 - In order to be able to use `@PreAuthorize`, the `prePostEnabled` attribute in the `@EnableGlobalMethodSecurity` annotation needs to be set to true.
 - `@EnableGlobalMethodSecurity(prePostEnabled=true)`
 - `@PreAuthorize` annotation allows for specifying access constraints to a method using the Spring Expression Language (SpEL).
 These constraints are evaluated prior to the method being executed and may result in execution of the method being denied if the constraints are not fulfilled.
 The `@PreAuthorize` annotation is part of the Spring Security framework.
 - Use Pre/Post annotations for SpEL
     - `@PreAuthorize`
     - `@PreFilter`
     - `@PostAuthorize`
     - `@PostFilter`
+- The `@PreAuthorize` annotation with which method security can be configured either on individual methods or on class level.

 ```java
 @Service